-Waste avoidance and management is crucial in reducing the production of primary plastic and the raw material demand associated with it, as well as in reducing the amount of plastic that ends up in the environment.
-Thus far, however, only less than half Source: Destatis, 2020b (47 %) of Germany's plastic waste is recycled and (minus losses from the recycling process) returned to in Germany more than doubled (UBA, 2021e).
-This the economic cycle.
-The majority of the plastic waste is explained by the increased consumption of plastic (53%), however, is used for energy production, i.e. products with a short lifespan, such as packaging or burned.
-This is problematic from an ecological persingle-use products, which, if they are not disposed of spective due to the production of greenhouse gases properly, can accumulate in the environment (see info and other substances that damage the environment. box).
-This is why, in 2019, the EU Parliament banned Furthermore, a significant proportion of plastic waste is exported (see info box).
-This means Germany loses certain single-use plastic products where alternatives made from other materials are available ("Single-Use materials it could potentially recycle (i.e. by preserv-Plastics Directive"; European Parliament and Council ing the plastic material).
-Germany could recycle much more plastic than it is currently doing (Maletz et al., of the European Union, 2019).
-2018).
+As the global production of plastic increases, so does plastic waste.
+From 1994 to 2019 alone, plastic waste in Germany more than doubled (UBA, 2021 e).
+This is explained by the increased consumption of plastic products with a short lifespan, such as packaging or single-use products, which, if they are not disposed of properly, can accumulate in the environment (see info box).
+This is why, in 2019, the EU Parliament banned certain single-use plastic products where alternatives made from other materials are available ("Single-Use Plastics Directive"; European Parliament and Council of the European Union, 2019).

 Plastic is an extremely durable material that decays very slowly and does not fully decompose (UBA, 2017).
 If it is not properly collected and recycled, it passes into the environment and damages ecosystems and living organisms.
-Across the world, the main cause of plastic ending up in the environment
+Across the world, the main cause of plastic ending up in the environment is poor waste and wastewater management.
+Other causes are traffic, the construction industry and agriculture, as well as people carelessly throwing away plastic products (littering) (UBA, 2019b).
+Every year in Germany, 150,000 to 266,000 tonnes of plastic end up in soils, inland waterways, the sea and the air.
+Tyre abrasion represents by far the largest proportion of this (Jepsen et al., 2020).